VJzoo on Twitter

 If you want to just project logos, advertisements etc then we are not the people to hire.

-We suggest Impact Communications if you're in Perth, or The Electric Canvas if you're in the Eastern States.
+We suggest Impact Communications if you're in Perth, or TDC (Technical Direction Company) or The Electric Canvas if you're in the Eastern States.
 Or pretty much any AV or marketing company will do it these days.
 We would rather distance ourselves from turning outdoor projection into "wall spam".

 If you want to incorporate creative or community-based content in an event or campaign though, we might be a good fit.
 Check out our previous work below.
 Some of our corporate clients include: